munificent/craftinginterpreters/book/representing-code.md

 nest arbitrarily deeply.

 We need a bigger hammer, and that hammer is a **context-free grammar** (**CFG**).
-It's the next heavier tool in the toolbox of **[formal grammars][]**.
+It's the next heaviest tool in the toolbox of **[formal grammars][]**.
 A formal grammar takes a set of atomic pieces it calls its "alphabet".
 Then it defines a (usually infinite) set of "strings" that are "in" the grammar.
 Each string is a sequence of "letters" in the alphabet.

 [formal grammars]: https://en.wikipedia.org/wiki/Formal_grammar